 20.080 Information only

-(a) Welcome pack Cllr Boyce had been updating the welcome pack to take account of The current situation and would deliver a pack to a new resident.
+(a) Welcome pack Cllr Boyce had been updating the welcome pack to take account of

+the current situation and would deliver a pack to a new resident.

 (b) Correspondence received Details had been circulated.
-No actions were identified
+No actions were identified.

 (c) Miscellaneous reports

-Cllr Saker announced her intention to resign later in the year.
+Cllr Saker announced her intention to resign from the council later in the year.
 Though still involved in village life, she felt that her finger was not on the pulse to the same degree since she had moved locally away from Combe Hay.

 The Chairman announced with regret the death of Mr David Samson, who had been a member of previous parish councils for many years.
-Cllr Austwick to send a card of condolence on behalf of the council
+The Chairman to send a card of condolence on behalf of the council

 Cllr Harrison reported that the marquee had been moved to a different dry storage barn, where it had been inspected by the Clerk.
+AGREED to leave wrapped until spring

 20.081 Meetings Dates and format of meetings were noted as follows